 Weyerhaeuser Hall, Room 215

-Students are expected to maintain the highest standards of honesty in their college work.
-Forgery, cheating and plagiarism are serious offenses and students found guilty of any form of academic dishonesty are subject to disciplinary action.
+Students are expected to maintain the highest standards of honesty in their college work; violations of academic integrity are serious offenses.
+Students found guilty of any form of academic dishonesty -- including, for instance, forgery, cheating, and plagiarism -- are subject to disciplinary action.

-Forgery includes the alteration of college forms, documents or records, as well as the signing of such forms or documents by someone other than the proper designee.
-Students suspected of violating this policy will be reported to the Director of Academic Programs.
-First offenses typically result in a warning.
-Second offenses will be noted in the student’s permanent file.
-Offenses beyond the second will result in an appropriate sanction, which could include suspension.
+Forgery includes the alternation of college forms, documents or records, as well as the signing of such forms or documents by someone other than the proper designee.

 Cheating is the dishonest or unauthorized use of materials for academic work.
 Examples of cheating include: